TACTICAL EDGE DOCTRINE

 Where am I?

-A real level or random noise?
+Real level or noise?

 What changed?

-Structure shift, break, reclaim, or nothing?
+Break, reclaim, structure shift, or nothing?

 Who is involved?

-Real volume or dead participation?
+Real volume or dead move?

 Is this the right time?